Osezno-byte/AI-Ready-Homelab/README.md

 ### What hardware do I need for local AI?

 **Minimum**: 16GB RAM, 20GB disk, CPU inference (llama3.1:8b or mistral:7b)
-**Recommended**: 32-64GB RAM, 100GB disk, NVIDIA GPU with 24GB+ VRAM for larger models **Optimal**: 64-128GB RAM, 500GB SSD, NVIDIA GPU with 48GB+ VRAM for multiple models
+**Recommended**: 32-64GB RAM, 100GB disk, NVIDIA GPU with 8-24GB VRAM for moderate model sizes **Optimal**: 64-128GB RAM, 500GB SSD, NVIDIA GPU with 24GB+ VRAM for multiple models or larger contexts

 You can start with CPU-only and upgrade later.
+Many users run the framework successfully on modest hardware.

 ### Is this only for homelabs?